Swiss Banking Secrecy and US Citizens

 There’s lots of scuttlebutt in the mainstream press – and beyond – about how bank secrecy is dead.
 But to paraphrase Mark Twain, “The rumors of my death are greatly exaggerated.”

 To be sure, there’s an element of truth to this assertion.
-Thanks to laws like the Foreign Account Tax Compliance Act (FATCA), for instance, every non-US financial institution in the world must now identify their US clients.
+Thanks to laws like the Foreign Account Tax Compliance Act (FATCA), every non-US financial institution in the world must now identify their US clients.
 And once they do, they must share details of those clients’ transactions with the IRS.

-So, it’s safe to say that if you’re a US citizen, offshore bank secrecy no longer exists when it comes to the IRS.
+It’s safe to say that if you’re a US citizen, offshore bank secrecy no longer exists when it comes to the IRS.
 But it’s certainly not dead for other purposes, and a recent case out of Switzerland proves my point.

-Late last month, a Swiss court sentenced Hervé Falciani, a former employee of HSBC’s Swiss private banking arm, to a five-year prison term.
+In November 2015, a Swiss court sentenced Hervé Falciani, a former employee of HSBC’s Swiss private banking arm, to a five-year prison term.
 The criminal conviction under Swiss law was for aggravated industrial espionage, data theft, and violation of commercial and banking secrecy.

 From 2006–2008, Falciani worked in HSBC’s information technology department.
 While there, he secretly downloaded the account details of more than 100,000 HSBC clients.
-He is alleged to have then sold this information to tax authorities in France, although Falciani claims his only motivation was to expose tax fraud at one of the world’s largest banks.
+He is alleged to have then sold this information to tax authorities in France.
+Although Falciani claims his only motivation was to expose tax fraud at one of the world’s largest banks.
 Subsequently, France and other countries used the information Falciani provided to prosecute numerous prominent citizens for tax evasion.

 It’s not likely that Falciani will ever spend a single day of this sentence in prison.
 He’s a dual French-Spanish national living in France, and both countries have refused extradition requests from Switzerland.